SamR5/ForestFire/README.md

   - the VON NEUMANN : North, East, South and West
   - the MOORE neighbors : N, NE, E, SE, S, SW, W and NW

 Each scripts has its specificity.
+Use `make all` to generate the executables

 ## ForestFire(simulation):
   - A rectangular grid filled with random trees (according to density) and a fire on the middle.